 Ex-Officio members (Regional Executive Committee clerks):

-Peter Timothy Anderson, co-clerk, Northeast Region Executive Committee.
+Sara Burke, co-clerk, Northeast Region Executive Committee.

 Richard Erstad, clerk, International Programs Executive Committee; member, Quaker United Nations Committee; AFSC representative to Quaker Hilfe Stiftung Board.